Ekpenyong-jo/CodeAlpha_Cybersecurity/Task4_Network_Intrusion_Detection/README.md

 ## Project Overview

-This project demonstrates the setup and use of a Network Intrusion Detection System (NIDS) using Suricata to monitor network traffic and detect suspicious or potentially malicious activity.

-The project provides pratical experience in network security monitoring, intrusion detection,security rules, alert generation, log analysis, and incident response.
+This project demonstrates the setup and use of a Network Intrusion Detection System (NIDS) using Suricata to monitor network traffic and detect suspicious or potentially malicious activity. thfyThe project provides pratical experience in network security monitoring, intrusion detection,security rules, alert generation, log analysis, and incident response.

 ## Objectives

-The main objective of this project are to:

-- Set up a network-based intrusion detection system using suricata.
-- Configure and test suricata detection rules.
-- Monitor network traffic for suspicious activity.
-- Generate and analyze security alerts.
-- Examine suricata event logs.
-- Integrate security monitoring with Wazuh where applicable.
-- Demonstrate appropriate response machanisms for detected threats.
-- Document the complete implementation and findings.
+The objective of this task was to configure and demonstrate a Network Intrusion Detection System (NIDS) using Suricata and Wazuh.
+The system was used to monitor network traffic,identify suspicious activity, generate security alerts,and provide centralized monitoring.

-## Tools and Technologies
+## Tools Used

 - Ubuntu Linux
 - Suricata IDS
 - Wazuh
-- Kali Linuxs
+- Kali Linux
-- Nmap
 - VirtualBox
-- Network monitoring and log analysis tools
+- Linux networking tools

 ## Network Configuration